acteq/mook/README.md

 # mook

-easy to learn, no sample code, no useless render, global sharing of react state
+easy to learn, no sample code, no useless render, global sharing of react state.

+inspired by hox.

 ## Install